ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

    `crn:version:cname:ctype:service-name:location:scope:service-instance:resource-type:resource`

    service-name
-   :   The fifth field of the CRN of the workspace is always *power-iaas*, the **service name**.
+   :   The fifth field of the CRN of the workspace is always *power-iaas*, the **service-name**.

    location
-   :   The sixth field is the **location** that needs to be mapped to the region.
+   :   The sixth field is the **location** that needs to be mapped to a region.

    scope
    :   The seventh field is the **Tenant ID**.

-   service_instance
+   service-instance
    :   The eighth field is the **Cloud Instance ID** or **GUID**.

-1. Set IBMCLOUD_CRN to the full *CRN* and GUID to the content of the *service_instance* field.
+1. Set IBMCLOUD_CRN_1 to the full *CRN*.
+1. Set GUID_1 to the contents of the *service-instance* field in the *CRN*.
-1. Set the CLOUD_REGION to the prefix that represents the geographic area of your service instance to target the correct [Power Cloud API endpoint](https://cloud.ibm.com/apidocs/power-cloud#endpoint){: external}.
+1. Set CLOUD_REGION to the prefix that represents the geographic area of your service instance to target the correct [Power Cloud API endpoint](https://cloud.ibm.com/apidocs/power-cloud#endpoint){: external}.

-   CLOUD_REGION when you use a public network
+   CLOUD_REGION if you are using public endpoints
-   :   For a public network, map the location to its respective geographic area (*us-east, us-south, eu-de, lon, tor, syd, or tok*).
+   :   For public endpoints, use the first word in the hostname of the public endpoint URL for the location, for example, locations *syd04* and *syd05* map to *syd*.

-   CLOUD_REGION when you use a private network
+   CLOUD_REGION if you are using private endpoints
-   :   For a private network, map the location to its respective geographic area (*us-east, us-south, eu-de, eu-gb, ca-tor, au-syd, jp-tok, jp-osa, br-sao, or ca-mon*).
+   :   For private endpoints, use the second word in the hostname of the public endpoint URL for the location, for example, locations *syd04* and *syd05* map to *au-syd*.

 1. On the tile for the workspace, click **View Instances**.
 1. In the list of the virtual server instances, click each of the cluster nodes and take a note of each **ID**.
-1. Set these IDs as *POWERVSI_01* and *POWERVSI_02*.
+1. Set these IDs as *POWERVSI_1* and *POWERVSI_2*.
 1. For information on how to obtain the *Service ID API key*, see [Creating a Custom Role, Service ID, and API key in {{site.data.keyword.cloud_notm}}](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-id).
    The *apikey* object in the downloaded API key file provides the API key that is required by fencing agent.